 You can see how the previous owners had tried to tape the veneer down to keep it from lifting.
-Each side and drawer had damage, but that’s nothing that a little wood filler and glue can’t fix.
+However, each side and drawer had damage, but that’s nothing that a little wood filler and glue can’t fix.

-To get this redo started, I begin by repairing and gluing down every loose piece of veneer I can find.
+First, to get this redo started, I begin by repairing and gluing down every loose piece of veneer I can find.
 There were patches everywhere and I ran out of clamps so that I had to use my locking pliers too!
 Hot mess happening here, let me tell ya.
 Oh, and notice my energetic sidekick.
 He’s standing guard to that the kids don’t mess with my clamps.
-Good dog! haha.

 Next, I patch every spot I can find and let the wood filler cure.
 Once cured, I lightly sand it all down with my orbital sander and my Corner Cat sander.
-A whole lotta of sanding and gluing and more sanding.
-The entire piece had fluffy grain from being so dried out.
+After whole lotta of sanding and gluing and more sanding, it’s ready.
+Additionally, the entire piece had fluffy grain from being so dry.

-After all the prep work was done, it was time to get my paint groove on with this antique chest of drawers.
-I had hope to save some wood somewhere, but it all left much to be desired.
+Finally, after all the prep work was done, it’s time to get my paint groove on with this antique chest of drawers.
+Unfortunately, I had hope to save some wood somewhere, but it all left much to be desired.
 So…here we go!
-Here’s my color scheme for this piece.
-I’m using Yankee Blue, Putty, and Drop Cloth along with 3 of my favorite Zibra Stubby Brushes.
+Here’s my color scheme for this piece: blue, beige, and soft white, along with 3 brushes.
 Yes, those brushes look like they’ve been around the block, but they last forever and keep on going.

-For the sides of the cabinet, I used the Yankee Blue.
-No primer needed, just a good cleaning with White Lightening Cleaner to get rid of dirt and grime, plus promote awesome adhesion and we’re good to go.
+Likewise, for the sides of the cabinet, I used the blue base.
+No primer needed, just a good cleaning with to get rid of dirt and grime, plus promote awesome adhesion and we’re good to go.

-And for the drawer fronts, I decide to do the same technique as I did on my recent antique dresser and blend the 3 together.
-This adds dimension and drama to the piece.
-I love it!
+In addition to the drawer fronts, I decide to do the same technique as I did on my recent antique dresser and blend the 3 together.
+Not only does this add dimension, but also drama to the piece.

-After doing two coats of the blending, I added some of my artwork.
+Last, but not least, after doing two coats of the blending, I add some of my artwork.
 Because…it’s fun and I love to paint.
-Then once I added some detailing I used my Square Brush to accent with Brown Wax.
-I love the way this little brush does such amazing things.
-My older brushes get used for wax and handle the job beautifully.
+Then, once I add some detailing, I use my brush to accent with brown wax.

 Here she is all dressed up in blue and ready to go.

 It’s fun to add the unique touches to a piece that is begging to shine.
-Many have asked why I don’t embellish like this more often and to be honest, it takes so much time and getting paid for my time is key since I have little to spare.
-I do these paintings for fun, mainly.
-I am an artist in many facets and this is just one of them that brings me much enjoyment.
+Many ask why I don’t embellish like this more often.
+To be honest, it takes so much time and I need paid for my time since I have little to spare.
+However, these extra paintings are for fun, mainly.
+With that in mind, I am an artist in many facets, and this is just one of them that brings me much enjoyment.

-In the past people have accused me of just slapping paint on a piece, and I take offense – who wouldn’t?
-I am an artist, whether it’s my trashure creations, my crochet, my cooking, my woodworking, my sewing, my gardening…you get the idea.
-It’s no different than someone painting a blank canvas or a wall, creating with textiles, wood, etc. It’s meant to be used as we see fit.
-I’m here to inspire YOU.
+In the past, people have accused me of just slapping paint on a piece, and I take offense – who wouldn’t?
+I am an artist, whether it’s my #trashure creations, my crochet, my cooking, my woodworking, my sewing, my gardening…you get the idea.
+It’s no different than someone painting a blank canvas or a wall, creating with textiles, wood, etc. Also, we can use them as we see fit.

-Up next, I’m giving a kitchen update and a promised new video tutorial to show you how I got it done.
+Up next, I’m giving a kitchen update and a new video tutorial to show you how.
 See the after HERE!
-Be sure to sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Now it’s time to see what my Furniture Fixer Upper friends have for you!
-Head below…